 6. Salar De Uyuni, Bolivia

-Travelers from all over the world are instantly drawn to this bucket list destination in South America.
 Salar De Uyuni is a surreal landscape of salt flats that stretch as far as the eye can see, and it’s one of the most beautiful places on earth.

-To say that Salar De Uyuni is otherworldly is an understatement.
-There is nothing like this anywhere in the world.
 Salar de Uyuni is a high-altitude salt flat in Bolivia, the world’s largest.
 It sits at an elevation of 3,656 meters above sea level and covers 10,582 square kilometers.

-Vast, surreal, and magical, Salar does not disappoint those who decide to embark on this brutally demanding trip across high-altitude terrain.
-If you have the tolerance to endure some discomfort and inconveniences, then you should not be miss Salar De Uyuni when your travels take you to South America.
+If you are willing to endure some discomfort and inconveniences, you should not miss Salar De Uyuni when your travels take you to South America.

 Salar de Uyuni is also home to some fascinating wildlife, including flamingos and Andean foxes, which live here year-round.

-Be aware though that altitude sickness and hypothermia are not uncommon in this region of the globe so appropriate caution is recommended.
+Be aware, though, that altitude sickness and hypothermia are not uncommon in this region of the globe, so appropriate caution is recommended.

-Various tours are marketed at virtually every storefront in Uyuni’s main drag – from day trips to cross-country voyages that terminate in Chile.
+Various tours are marketed at every storefront in Uyuni’s main drag – from day trips to cross-country voyages that terminate in Chile.

 If you have the motivation and the lungs to rough it out, I recommend taking the 3-day tour to San Pedro Atacama.